tobias-feldmann/moe-samples/README.md

 <br>Further samples from Intel you can find <a href="https://github.com/moe-java-samples/moe-java-samples" target="_blank">here</a>.

 <br>
-For all samples with retrofit add to the proguard.cfg (/Applications/Intel/multi_os_engine/tools/proguard.cfg):
+For all samples using retrofit add to the proguard.cfg (/Applications/Intel/multi_os_engine/tools/proguard.cfg):

 -keepattributes *Annotation*